adumont/hrm-cpu/README.md

 # Microarchitecture

-The microarchitecture is loosely inspired from MIPS architecture.
+The microarchitecture is very loosely inspired from MIPS architecture.
 The CPU is a multi-cycle CPU.

 ![](assets/HRM-CPU-3.png)